Abdullah Shah Ghazi

 Abdullah Shah Ghazi (عبد الله شاه غازي) (c.
 720 - c.
 773) was a Muslim mystic and Sufi whose shrine is located in Clifton in Karachi, in Sindh province of Pakistan.

 Life in Sindh

 Abdullah Shah Ghazi was born in 98 Hijri Or 109 Hijri.
-In 738 he came to Karachi during the Ummayad Dynasty's rule.
-It is said that both the Ummayads and Abbasids viewed him as a threat to their reign.
-This prompted Abbasids to persecute and martyr him in 151 Hijra under the Caliph Abu Jafar Mansoor tenure, who is the 2nd Caliph of Abbasid dynasty.
+In 738,he came to Karachi during the Umayyad Caliphate's rule.
+It is said that both the Umayyads and Abbasids viewed him as a threat to their reign.
+This prompted the Abbasids to persecute and martyr him in 151 Hijra during Caliph Al-Mansur's tenure, who was the 2nd Caliph of Abbasid Caliphate.
 His devotees and disciples chose the hillock along the coast of Karachi as his burial ground.
 There are other versions of the saint's arrival in the region and his background.